DataFire/Integrations/integrations/generated/google_youtube/README.md

   * myRating `string` (values: dislike, like): Set this parameter's value to like or dislike to instruct the API to only return videos liked or disliked by the authenticated user.
   * onBehalfOfContentOwner `string`: Note: This parameter is intended exclusively for YouTube content partners.
   * pageToken `string`: The pageToken parameter identifies a specific page in the result set that should be returned.
 In an API response, the nextPageToken and prevPageToken properties identify other pages that could be retrieved.
+  * part **required** `string`: The part parameter specifies a comma-separated list of one or more video resource properties that the API response will include.
   * regionCode `string`: The regionCode parameter instructs the API to select a video chart available in the specified region.
 This parameter can only be used in conjunction with the chart parameter.
 The parameter value is an ISO 3166-1 alpha-2 country code.
   * videoCategoryId `string`: The videoCategoryId parameter identifies the video category for which the chart should be retrieved.
 This parameter can only be used in conjunction with the chart parameter.
 By default, charts are not restricted to a particular category.
   * alt `string` (values: json): Data format for the response.